pgroonga/pgroonga.github.io/install/index.md

     * 32bit + PostgreSQL {{ site.windows_postgresql_version }}
     * 64bit + PostgreSQL {{ site.windows_postgresql_version }}

-If you can't find your platform in the above list, [build and install from source](source.html).
+If you can't find your platform in the above list, [build and install from source](source.html) or send a request as an [issue](https://github.com/pgroonga/pgroonga/issues/new).

 ## Uninstall